Developments

 What is the probability that the issue of population will be addressed rationally?

-So what potential solutions to population control might be considered?
+So what, if any, potential solutions need to be considered?